 - Fatty liver, insulin resistance, inflammation—This combination of abnormalities improve with H. pylori eradication.

 - Deficiencies of vitamin B12, vitamin D, and iron

-- Increased potent for other cancers that include lung, liver, biliary, and pancreatic.
+- Increased potential for other cancers that include lung, liver, biliary, and pancreatic.
 (However, once again the evidence is observational.)